rafaelmikayelyan/animated-algorithms/README.md

 # Animated Algorithms

 **
 ### The app design has been changed.
-In the process of implemnting React and Canvas.
+In the process of implementing React and Canvas.

 **